Multi-objective optimisation via the R2 utilities

 \paragraph{R2 metric} In the original work by Hansen and Jaszkiewicz \cite{hansen1998trimm}, the R2 metric, $I^{\text{R2}}: \mathbb{B}(\mathbb{R}^M) \times \mathbb{B}(\mathbb{R}^M) \rightarrow \mathbb{R}$, was defined as the difference in R2 utility between a set of objectives $Y \in \mathbb{B}(\mathbb{R}^M)$ and a user-specified reference set $Y_{R} \in \mathbb{B}(\mathbb{R}^M)$, that is

 In other words, we can interpret the R2 metric as a notion of regret for the R2 utility.
-Consequently, all the results that we will develop later on for the R2 utility can also be applied for the R2 metric.
-Specifically, in \cref{sec:optimisation_problem}, we study the problem of maximising an R2 utility, but equivalently we could have considered the problem of minimising an R2 metric because the initial term $U(Y_{R}) \in \mathbb{R}$ is just a constant.
+Consequently, all the results that we develop in what follows for the R2 utility can also be applied for the R2 metric.
+Specifically, in \cref{sec:optimisation_problem}, we study the problem of maximising an R2 utility, but equivalently we could have considered the problem of minimising an R2 metric because the initial term $U(Y_{R}) \in \mathbb{R}$ is simply a constant.

 \paragraph{Qualitative aspects} The R2 utilities turn out to be a very interpretable class of multi-objective performance metrics.
 In particular, we can relate each component of these utility functions with the three main qualitative aspects that we described earlier in \cref{sec:utility_perspective}.